Take the first step towards a career in nursing with our NMC-validated Adult Nursing BSc (Hons) degree course.

-A compassionate nurse understands that the wellbeing of individual patients must be placed at the centre of the care delivered.
-A courageous nurse uses good communication to advocate for what is right for patients and commits to act as a role model.
-We’ll work with you to help you grow into a competent nurse and concentrate on developing your leadership skills.
+A compassionate nurse understands that patient wellbeing must be placed at the centre of the care they deliver.
+A courageous nurse uses good communication to advocate for what’s right for patients and commits to act as a role model.
+We’ll help you grow into a competent nurse and concentrate on developing your leadership skills.

-You’ll soon discover that our faculty is a stimulating place to learn, with excellent facilities and registered, practising tutors who will make sure you’re being taught the latest techniques and give you the support you need to succeed.
-We make use of technology to support your learning.
-Good examples are the use of virtual reality scenarios or monitoring your progress with real time assessment.
+You’ll soon discover that ARU is a stimulating place to study Adult Nursing, with excellent facilities and registered, practising tutors who’ll make sure you’re being taught the latest techniques and give you the support you need to succeed.
+We make use of technology to support your learning too, with virtual reality scenarios and real-time assessment.